SohamNagi/ArmyOfSafeguards/FinalPresentation/SafeGuard Presentation Script (8 Minutes).md

 * **Slide 9: Technical Stack**
   * "To address the constraint of efficiency, every critic agent is built on the lightweight **DeBERTa-v3-small** architecture.
 With under 500 million parameters, these models are optimized for speed and parallel processing.
 This is vital for real-time deployment.
 Furthermore, this modular approach grants us a major advantage in **Interpretability**: unlike a monolithic black box, we know *exactly* which agent (Factuality, Jailbreak, etc.) blocked the response, making debugging transparent."
 * **Slide 10: Key Results**
   * "Finally, the evaluation.
 We benchmarked SafeGuard against state-of-the-art single-model baselines, including Granite Guardian and ShieldGemma, using multi-domain datasets like HarmBench.
 The results validated our core hypothesis: SafeGuard achieved an **87.0% F1-score on HarmBench**.
-Crucially, this demonstrates that specialized collaboration provides superior coverage compared to monolithic models, which often showed higher accuracy on narrow, individual benchmarks but lacked our system's balanced performance profile."
+Crucially, this demonstrates that specialized collaboration provides comparable coverage compared to monolithic models, which often showed higher accuracy on narrow, individual benchmarks but often introduced a higher inference cost & slower performance."

 **Speaker 4: Conclusion & Future Directions (Slides 11-12)**
 (Time: \~1:15)